mar19a/visualizingsort/README.md

 ![](https://github.com/mar19a/visualizingsort/blob/main/img/ShellSort.gif)

 We hope that you find this visualizer helpful in understanding and visualizing different sorting algorithms.
 If you have any suggestions or feedback, please don't hesitate to contact us.
-Happy sorting!